dearhive/MashShare/readme.txt

 * Fix: Warning message when log folder is not writeable
 * Fix: Warning message when curl_init not availabe
 * Fix: Possible Security Warning Issue Resolved when using Vaultpress
+* Tweak: New admin footer in mashshare settings pages

 = 3.1.2 =
 * New: Option to show Social Sharing options meta box only for specific user roles